Yolinux.com Tutorial

 • Add a logo image file to your insurrection directory: /var/www/Insurrection/cm.megacorp.com.gif

-Note: This is required as the logic checks for the existance of this file to function properly.
+Note: This is required as the logic checks for the existence of this file to function properly.
 If using a port other than web port 80, (i.e. port 222) then specify the port: /var/www/Insurrection/cm.megacorp.com:222.gif

 • Edit the file /var/www/Insurrection/.htaccess for the gif logo path.
 May have to edit the SVN_URL location in insurrection.js.
 Comment out lines referencing ls.cgi in RewriteCond and RewriteRule.